 What is TEDMEDLive?

-Affiliates program their part of this once-a-year global event by selecting the most relevant Kennedy Center sessions that are of particular importance to their audience.
-Live simulcast and time-delayed (on demand) viewing capabilities of all Kennedy Center sessions give affiliates maximum flexibility on scheduling during the 3 days and the following 2 days.
-Our mobile app can also be used by TEDMED Live Affiliates to bring the audiences together in various ways.
+Affiliates program their part of this once-a-year global event by selecting the most relevant sessions that are of particular importance to their audience.
+Live simulcast and time-delayed (on demand) viewing capabilities of all sessions give affiliates maximum flexibility on scheduling during the 3 days and the following 2 days.
+Our mobile app can also be used by TEDMED Live Affiliates to bring the audiences together online.

 So TEDMEDLive is not a TEDx event?

-Why would my organization want to participate in TEDMED Live?
+Why would my organization want to participate in TEDMEDLive Streaming?

-On-site Delegates typically pay an event fee of $4,950 per person to attend the TEDMED event at the Kennedy Center in Washington, DC.
+Delegates in Washington, DC and San Francisco typically pay an event fee of $4,950 per person to attend the TEDMED event.
 The TEDMED Live simulcast program offers an unparalleled opportunity for your constituents to see, hear and participate directly in an exciting multi-disciplinary dialog about health and medicine – live, at no charge, and without having to travel.
 There is no other experience in which your staff, team, faculty or students can experience the dazzling interplay of such varied minds, including Nobel Prize-winning scientists, the world’s most respected doctors and researchers, brilliant technology innovators and world-class artists.

-Who is eligible to receive TEDMED Live at no cost?
+Who is eligible to receive TEDMEDLive Streaming at no cost?

-Is there a deadline to sign-up for TEDMED Live?
+Is there a deadline to sign-up for TEDMEDLive Streaming?

 Can I charge admission or sell tickets to TEDMEDLive?

 Will there be a Program Guide?

-When will TEDMED announce topics and speakers for all sessions at the April 9-11 event?
+When will TEDMED announce topics and speakers for all sessions?

 We would like to listen to a specific speaker; when will we know the schedule?

 Does our organization have to simulcast the entire event or can we pick and choose which sessions we would like to join?

-Is TEDMED Live also being provided to international locations?
+Is TEDMEDLive Streaming also being provided to international locations?

-How may international TEDMED Live affiliates participate given the time differences?
+How may international TEDMEDLive Streaming affiliates participate given the time differences?

-Can I view the simulcast via my individual computer?
+Can I view the simulcast via my personal computer?